bagder/http3-explained/en/quic-streams.md

  - Bidirectional streams allow for data to be sent in both directions.

-Either type of stream can be created by either endpoint, can concurrently send data interleaved with other streams, and can be cancelled.
+Either type of stream can be created by either endpoint, can concurrently send data interleaved with other streams, and can be canceled.

 To send data over a QUIC connection, one or more streams are used.